tylerlam1/SENG_Notes/ENCM511_Midterm.md

 3. Open the cpp file that has the test file name you have.
 Activate it.

 # What else I need to review
-* C.L.L.R process
+* C.L.L.R process - Done
-* conditional statements in assembly
+* conditional statements in assembly - Done
-* More about EUNIT testing
+* More about EUNIT testing - Done
-* CoreTimer interrupts
+* CoreTimer interrupts - Done

 ### EUNIT